Syria says plane from Russia carried legal cargo

 The cargo incident adds to increased tensions as the two sides square off against each other along their border after Syrian artillery fire landed on Turkish soil last week.

-The Syrian Foreign Ministry statement added a conciliatory note, saying that despite the Turkish government's aggressive behaviour, Syria still wanted to maintain friendly relations with the Turkish people.
+The Syrian Foreign Ministry statement added a conciliatory note, saying that despite the Turkish government's aggressive behavior, Syria still wanted to maintain friendly relations with the Turkish people.

 Airlines chief Abdulatif said Turkey's action was "inhumane" and that the airline would lodge a complaint with international aviation authorities.